≡ Menu

 Include your dog having:

-If you see any of these symptoms take your dog to the vet at once.
+If you see any of these symptoms, take your dog to the vet immediately.

 We cannot account for all those dogs who suffer it as a result of trauma or illness.
-If your dog has heart or lung problems then they are likely to be prone to this condition, likewise if they suffer from Edema in other parts of the body then there is always a chance it will spread.
+If your dog has heart or lung problems, they are likely to be prone to this condition; likewise, if they suffer from Edema in other parts of the body, there is always a chance it will spread.

 Unfortunately…

-This tends to be one of those conditions that will strike down any dog of any age, race, creed or color at any time in their lives.
-There seems to be no defining characteristics that make a dog certain to catch this disease, and so breeding it out is the only form of prevention… that and keeping your dog fit and healthy, of course… although even that is not a guarantee for an unlucky few.
+This tends to be one of those conditions that will strike down any dog of any age, race, creed, or color at any time in their lives.
+There seem to be no defining characteristics that make a dog sure to catch this disease, so breeding it out is the only form of prevention… that and keeping your dog fit and healthy, of course… although even that is not a guarantee for an unlucky few.

 Because…

-The truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering him or her, but beyond that diagnosing a medical condition early could save you a bundle in medical costs and potentially provide your veterinarian with many more treatment options.
+An early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs and potentially provide your veterinarian with many more treatment options.

 Treatment options